Product documentation

 Every execution must be attributable to an approver.

-Every action must produce an immutable [event store] record.
+Every action must produce an append-only [event store] record.

 These three principles are non-negotiable for governance.